JuliaAI/MLJ.jl/README.md

-MLJ (Machine Learning in Julia) is a toolbox written in Julia providing a common interface and meta-algorithms for selecting, tuning, evaluating, composing and comparing machine model implementations written in Julia and other languages.
+MLJ (Machine Learning in Julia) is a toolbox written in Julia providing a common interface and meta-algorithms for selecting, tuning, evaluating, composing and comparing machine model learning models written in Julia and other languages.
 MLJ is released under the MIT licensed and sponsored by the [Alan Turing Institute](https://www.turing.ac.uk/).